-One single example of the FBI’s brazen corruption of the 1950s-60s-70s that most cognitively-aware people will immediately understand, of many other lesser-knowns, was the decade-long “neutralization” (1957-through 4/3/68, before he was completely eliminated the following day) of Martin Luther King Jr. During that same period, while numerous other similar illegal acts were occurring across the U.S. under its COINTELPRO abuse, what they did to Dr. King stands as the single most thoroughly documented exemplar of the heinous abuse of power practiced by some of the most corrupt and evil men of that age: J. Edgar Hoover was only one of the several and his record needs no further examination as to this point.
+One single example of the FBI’s brazen corruption of the 1950s-60s-70s which most cognitively-aware people will immediately recall, of many other lesser-knowns, was their decade-long “neutralization” of Martin Luther King Jr. (1957-through 4/3/68, before he was completely eliminated).
+During that same period, while numerous other similar illegal acts were occurring across the U.S. under its COINTELPRO abuse, what they did to Dr. King stands as the single most thoroughly documented exemplar of the heinous abuse of power practiced by some of the most corrupt and evil men of that age: J. Edgar Hoover was only one of the several and his record needs no further examination as to this point.

 “The FBI documents [which detail this point] can be found at the Mary Ferrell website.
 They show how, through J. Edgar Hoover, the FBI tampered with that information and changed it up.
 [In one example of this] there was money that I was supposed to give to Johnny Rosselli, which came from John Martino, who was a gambler in Havana.
 It was in a bus station locker in West Palm Beach and the FBI document stated that when they opened the locker the only thing they found was an old pair of binoculars and there was no $13,000 [the sum varied: in different documents it was either $8,000 or $15,000].
 That was one of the FBI documents” (See Exhibit A-1 and 2 on Page 5 “FBI Documents”)